bds-cho/ner-webapp/README.md

 </p>

 ## Deploying NER-Webapp on your host
-1. Clone this repository and change directory
+1. Clone this repository, change directory and open terminal
-2. Run `docker compose up` in your terminal
+2. Run `docker compose up` in the terminal
-3. Open browser and open `http://localhost`
+3. Open `http://localhost` in your browser

 ## Getting started for development
 - TODO